bitcoinops/scaling-book/1.fee_bumping/fee_bumping.md

 ## How does CPFP work?

-When constructing a new block, miners are incentivized to fill the 1vMB with the set of transactions that maximize the transaction fees.
+When constructing a new block, miners are incentivized to fill the 1vMB(see footnote on virtual bytes) with the set of transactions that maximize the transaction fees.
 If all unconfirmed transactions were independant, this would be a very straightforward operation - the miner would select the transaction with the highest feerate and add it to the candidate block.
 She'd then take the transaction with the next highest feerate and add it to the block.
 She'd continue to do this until the block was full.
 This trivially maximizes her profit from the block (with a little complication around the final few bytes of the block to ensure that she'd maximally filled the block).

+[//]: # (TODO: remove reference to footnote)

 However, unconfirmed transactions _aren't_ independant.
 It is possible to have chains of unconfirmed transactions by spending the output from a transaction